 - Make business decisions based on the results you see

-Every test has a chance of reporting a false positive—in other words, reporting a conclusive result between two variations when there’s actually no underlying difference in behavior between them.
-You can calculate the rate of error for a given test as 100 - [statistical significance].
+Every experiment has a chance of reporting a false positive—in other words, reporting a conclusive result between two variations when there’s actually no underlying difference in behavior between them.
+You can calculate the rate of error for a given experiment as 100 - [statistical significance].
 This means that higher statistical significance numbers decrease the rate of false positives.

 In this illustration, there are nine truly inconclusive results, and one of those registers as a false winner.
 This results in an overall false positive rate of about 10%.
 However, the business decision you'll make is to implement the winning variations, not the inconclusive ones.
 The rate of error of implementing a false positive from the winning variations is one out of two, or 50%.
 This is called the proportion of false discoveries.

 Optimizely controls errors, and the risk of incorrect business decisions, by controlling the false discovery rate instead of the false positive rate.
 Here's how Optimizely defines error rate:

 False Discovery Rate = (average number of incorrect winning and losing declarations) / (total number of winning and losing declarations)